itsjustgiio/StudyAI/README.md

 StudyAI ✏️
 ----
 **StudyAI** is an intelligent desktop application designed to revolutionize the way students learn from lectures.
 Too often, students fall behind due to fast-paced teaching, unclear explanations, or distractions.
-StudyAI bridges these gaps by transforming raw lectures into **personalized, accessible, and actionable study material**.
+StudyAI bridges these gaps by transforming raw lectures into **personalized, accessible, and actionable study material.
 -----

 ## Features